Updated August 24, 2023

 Step 1: Consider the same data as used in the previous example.

-Step 2: Under All Charts go to Surface, you will be able to see the four surface charts available.
-Out of those four, select the chronologically last chart (appears on the rightmost pane).
+Step 2: Under All Charts go to Surface; you can see the four surface charts available.
+Out of those four, select the chronologically last chart (which appears on the rightmost pane).
 You will also see a layout of the contour graph.

-- Once you click on the OK button, you will be able to see a graph layout as below.
+- Once you click the OK button, you can see a graph layout below.

 Step 4: Add Wireframe Contour Chart as a title under the Chart Title area for this graph.

-Step 5: In the same way we did in the first example, we can change the color of wires in this chart as well.
-Click on Chart Area and a pop up with three tabs will appear on the right side of the graph.
-There, click on Chart Style option which allows you to change either the style of the contour or the color or both of them.
+Step 5: In the same way we did in the first example, we can also change the wires’ color in this chart.
+Click on Chart Area, and a pop up with three tabs will appear on the right side of the graph.
+There, click on the Chart Style option, which allows you to change either the contour style, color, or both.

-Step 6: Under Style option, change the graph style as shown in the image below for better visualization.
+Step 6: Change the graph style in the image below under the Style option for better visualization.

 - Your graph should look like the image shown below.

-As you could have noticed, Wireframe Charts only provides a mesh of lines (wires) and not the color bands as used under Contour Chart (That is the reason it is called as Wireframe Contour).
+As you could have noticed, Wireframe Charts only provide a mesh of lines (wires) and not the color bands used under Contour Chart (That is why it is called Wireframe Contour).
 This makes Wireframes difficult to read.
-Therefore, as far as the contour charts are concerned, I will recommend using the Contour instead of Wireframe.
-It will be visually more appealing as well as the color bands will make it easier for the user to understand the value relationships.
-This is it from this article, let’s wrap it up with some things to remember.
+Therefore, regarding the contour charts, I recommend using the Contour instead of the Wireframe.
+It will be visually more appealing, and the color bands will make it easier for the user to understand the value relationships.
+This is from this article; let’s wrap it up with some things to remember.

 Things to Remember About Contour Plots in Excel

-- Contour Chart is used to show the 3D surface area in the 2D top view using a different band of color.
+- Contour Chart is used to show the 3D surface area in the 2D top view using a different brand of color.

 This is a guide to Contour Plots in Excel.
-Here we discuss How to Create Contour Plots in Excel along with practical examples and downloadable excel template.
+Here we discuss How to Create Contour Plots in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –